 Suggested Duration Activity and Description 10 minutes Brainstorm and list down in your notebook the food you think can cause tooth decay along with a brief explanation.
 You will get the answer to this question after the experiment.
-40 minutes Get four jars or bottles with caps and pour vinegar in two of them and pour water and soft drink in the other two jars.
+40 minutes Get four jars or bottles with caps Pour vinegar in two of them and pour water in one, and a soft drink in the other one.
 Coat one egg with fluoride toothpaste and gently drop it in a jar with vinegar.
-Gently drop 3 uncoated eggs into jars with vinegar, water and soft drink, making sure that the eggs don't break while dropping them in the jar.
-Then close the eggshells on each day for a total of 5 days.
+Gently drop 3 uncoated eggs into the jars with vinegar, water and soft drink, making sure that the eggs don't break while dropping them in the jar.
+Close the jars and let the eggs stay for 5 days.

-Note: Eggshells are one of the best substitutes for teeth as they are made up of the same chemicals as the tooth enamel.
-You can choose to add other solutions such as milk, lemonade, tea/coffee for comparison.
+- Look at all the eggshells in the four jars and record changes to eggshells in terms of color and texture on the tooth decay experiment table above.
+Make sure to watch for the condition of the eggshell coated with toothpaste in the jar with vinegar very carefully as it is important to compare that with the condition of the uncoated eggshell in the vinegar jar. - Note down the condition of the eggshells on each day for a total of 5 days. - Note: Eggshells are one of the best substitutes for teeth as they are made up of the same chemicals (calcium carbonate) as the tooth enamel.
+You can choose to add other solutions such as milk, lemonade, tea/coffee for comparison. - Copy the table below in their notebook to record any changes to the eggshells every day.

-jars and let the eggs stay for 5 days.
-Note down the condition of the

-- Copy the table below in their notebook to record any changes to the eggshells every day.
 Record any changes to the color and/or texture of the eggshells.
 If there is no change observed, write "no changes". - Note: Add more columns if more solutions are added to the ones mentioned already

+Tooth decay observation table

+100 til accay obsc Tution table

 DAY JAR WITH VINEGAR JAR WITH WATER JAR WITH ANY SOFT DRINK JAR WITH VINEGAR AND AN EGG COATED WITH TOOTHPASTE

 1

 2

 3

 4

 5

-- Numeracy activity: - Let's assume that the uncoated "tooth" in vinegar decays at a rate of 2% per hour, how many days it reaches 100% decay?
-(Hint: there are 24 hours in a day)

-After learning that soda is bad for your teeth, Sami reduced his consumption of soda to 1/5th the previous amount.
+15 minutes Numeracy activity: Let's assume that the uncoated "tooth" in vinegar decays at a rate of 2% per hour, how many days it reaches 100% decay?
+(Hint: there are 24 hours in a day) Answer this question: After learning that soda is bad for your teeth, Sami reduced his consumption of soda to 1/5th the previous amount.
 What fraction of the original amount does he now consume?